 You can reduce the amount of time you spend managing papers by first creating an organization system for your whole workplace.

 If you like, you can take your paper management from an in-house task to something another company does for you.

-If neither of those sounds like an appealing option, all hope isn’t lost.
+If neither of those sounds appealing, all hope isn’t lost.
 Start by organizing your stored documents in a logical order.

 Be sure to keep your most important papers close by for easy access.

-For any papers you don’t need anymore, you should get rid of them.
+Get rid of any papers you don’t need anymore.
 The more papers you get rid of, the less space you’ll need to worry about.